School of Education Certification

 For candidates completing either the M.Ed. in Educational Leadership or the Master’s Certificate—Principal programs, please do NOT apply for your certificate until you have been contacted by the Certification Officer with notification of your recommendation.

-Upon verification from the program of your successful completion of all requirements, the Certification Officer will submit your recommendation for the Residency First Issue Administrator certificate through OSPI’s E-certification system and will, at that time, email you at your EWU student email with instructions on how to complete the application.
-Applying before your recommendation has been submitted can delay the process.
+Upon confirmation from the program of your successful completion of all requirements, the Certification Officer will submit your recommendation for the Residency First Issue Administrator certificate through OSPI’s E-certification system and will, at that time, email you at your EWU student email with instructions on how to complete the application.
+Due to the specific verifications that must take place, it is not possible to expedite the recommendation process.
+However, once recommendation has been finalized, and a completed application has been submitted to OSPI, districts can place a rush request with OSPI on behalf of the applicant.

 Please note, that these instructions only apply to applicants who hold or have held a Washington State educational certificate.
 If you are an out-of-state candidate, please see the FAQ section below regarding reciprocity and/or contact the Certification Office for guidance.